Beit She'an: State of Israel

 A ma'abarah (immigration camp) inhabited mainly by North African Jewish olim (immigrants) was erected in Beit She'an, and it later became a development town.

 From 1969, Beit She'an was a target for Katyusha rockets and mortar attacks from Jordan.
 In the 1974 Beit She'an attack, militants of the Popular Democratic Front for the Liberation of Palestine, took over an apartment building and murdered a family of four.

 In 1999, Beit She'an was incorporated as a city.
 Geographically, it lies in the middle of the Emek HaMaayanot Regional Council, formerly the Beit She'an Valley Regional Council.

-Beit She'an was the hometown and political power base of David Levy, an Israeli politician.
+Since June 2000, Beit She'an has been included in the "Tentative List of World Heritage Places" of the UNESCO.

 During the Second Intifada, in the 2002 Beit She'an attack, six Israelis were killed and over 30 were injured by two Palestinian militants, who opened fire and threw grenades at a polling station in the center of Bet She'an where party members were voting in the Likud primary.